heygautam2001/QSpiders/java.md

 4. It has high performance
 5. It is an efficient language
 6. It supports OPPS
-7. It supports multithreding(Multitasking)
+7. It supports multithreading(Multitasking)
 8. It is portable
-9. It is Robus (Widely Used)
+9. It is Robust (Widely Used)
 10. It has a large community support
 11. It is strictly typed language
-12. It is case sensative
+12. It is case-sensative
 13. It is architectural neutral language
 14. It is secure
 15. Highly performance